 Over a nine-month period, September through May, Leadership Richardson participants meet in all-day sessions, one Friday a month.
 There is also a half day orientation at the beginning and a half day closing at the end of the program year.
 Class sessions are a mixture of information, problem solving and interactive studies.
-In addition to honing leadership skills and learning about the Richardson community, Leadership Richardson fosters friendships that last a lifetime.
+In addition to honing leadership skills and learning about the Richardson community, Leadership Richardson fosters friendships and a network of other leaders that lasts a lifetime.

 The Expectations of Leadership Richardson

 Leadership Richardson participants can expect to enhance personal and organizational leadership skills that are inherent in community trusteeship.
 The September retreat, October session and May closing session are devoted to leadership development.
 Participants are assigned to session planning committees that allow them to utilize the community leadership techniques.